htw321/how-to-git/how-to-git-branching.md

 Switch and create another branch to add Breakfast stuff to the basket

-    git checkout -b breakfast master
+    git checkout -b breakfast main
     echo "weetabix" >> shopping-basket
     git commit -a -m "Don't know who likes that stuff"

 ### Merging and Deleting Branches
-Merge BBQ into master and remove the branch (but keep the track that it was developed in a branch)
+Merge BBQ into main and remove the branch (but keep the track that it was developed in a branch)

-    git checkout master
+    git checkout main
     git merge --no-ff BBQ
     git branch -d BBQ